 My attention refocused, as she said, “I strongly sense that God is taking you on assignments, and He is going to use you to set people free.
 You may be doing things with just you and Him for now, but you are never alone, and that requires you to focus on just Him.”
 She really had no idea about the full meaning of what she was saying to me, but she continued.

 “I believe God is telling me that you have an ‘Anna’ anointing,” she said, confidently.
 That means you may be by yourself at times, so that you can focus on praying things in.
 This is a good place to be.
 Focused on the Lord for the sake of listening, obeying, and interceding.
-Sometimes, that can feel like a lonely place.”
+Sometimes, that can be a lonely place.”
 Truthfully, I had been so internally focused that I really could hardly talk to anyone, even my husband, during these last several months.

 With my coffee mug held snuggly between my hands, I sipped my warm tea.
 Our conversation wandered other places.
 Mama Ann had been a trusted voice in my life for the past few years, so I listened intently for the golden nuggets that would drop out of her mouth about life, God, family, and healing.